Olga Druce: Early years

 Born Olga Droshnicop, Druce was the daughter of Mr. and Mrs. Samuel Droshnicop, and she had a sister.
 Her father was a businessman in imports and exports.
 After attending Girls' High School in Brooklyn, New York, Druce graduated from Smith College in 1931.
 At Smith she chaired the Senior Dramatics Committee and had the lead in the senior play, portraying Katharina in The Taming of the Shrew.
 She also was a member of Phi Kappa Psi honorary society and the Dramatic Association and was an honor graduate.
-She studied at the University of Berlin, the University of Munich, and the Max Reinhardt School in Germany.
+She studied at the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, and the Max Reinhardt School in Germany.
 Her activities in writing and producing plays began during her time at the Reinhardt School, as did her work with children.
 While she was in Germany, she also acted in provincial theaters.
 She returned to the United States, where she had been born, "after the Reichstag fire and the advent of Hitler".

 Career

 Stage and career change

-Druce acted in the Broadway plays Judgment Day, Moon Over Mulberry Street, Eternal Road, and Time of Your Life before her interests changed and she began to focus more on children.
+Druce acted in the Broadway plays Judgment Day, Moon Over Mulberry Street, Eternal Road, and Time of Your Life, before her interests changed, and she began to focus more on children.
 Critic Burns Mantle wrote of her work in Moon over Mulberry Street, "There is a pleasant young woman named Olga Druce who does nicely by the ingenue role."
 Another review of the same play said, "I recommend the quiet acting of Miss Druce as Nina, particularly."

 In 1939, Druce was on the staff of the League Against Intolerance.
 For two years she ran the Harlem Interracial Youth Center while she worked with children in hospitals and schools.
 Writing, directing, and producing plays for children in settlement houses made Druce want to better understand how to create entertainment that would be beneficial for children while it held their interest.
 That desire led her to study at the Washington School for Psychiatry and The New School for Social Research with a concentration on children's interests and their learning.